-So, regardless of the current situation and outlook, regardless of the experts’ views and regardless of the recent stable inflation figures, investors should always have a plan that includes protection against the unexpected future.
-A defensive approach means that you hold all three types of bonds but adjust the relative proportions according to where you expect our economy to go.
+So, regardless of the current situation and outlook, regardless of the experts’ views and regardless of relatively stable inflation figures over the last couple of years, investors should always have a plan that includes protection against the unexpected future.
+A defensive approach means that you hold all three types of bonds, but adjust the relative proportions according to where you expect our economy to go.

 The diagram below acts as a suggested framework tool for investors to build an investment portfolio that matches their future expectations and provides protection in the event that the unexpected occurs.
 For example, you may expect rates to rise so you invest accordingly but rates are then cut instead.
 An allocation to fixed rate bonds would provide some protection if this scenario unfolded.

 Building a defensive portfolio, tailored to your economic expectations